Zooce/zomb-file/README.md

 Macros are defined just like key-value pairs, but with some special rules.

+#### Location

+Macros can only be defined at the top-level, meaning macros may _not_ be defined inside any other value.

 #### Macro Keys

-The key for a macro can be either a bare string or a quoted string, with a leading dollar sign (`$`).
+The key for a macro can be either a bare string or a quoted string, but with a leading dollar sign (`$`).

 ```zomb
 $macro1 = Hello